pnaveen4u87/Cuisine_Classifier/README.md

 - Github for version control

 ## Implementation
-- Download the dataset from [Kaggle](https://www.kaggle.com/c/whats-cooking/data).
+- Downloaded the dataset from [Kaggle](https://www.kaggle.com/c/whats-cooking/data).
 - The data is in Json format.
-Read and store it in dictionary and convert it to dataframe in Python.
+Read and stored it in dictionary and convert it to dataframe in Python.
-- Do the following feature selection steps
+- Did the following feature selection steps
---  Removed the punctuation, digits, content inside parenthesis.
+  - Removed the punctuation, digits, content inside parenthesis.
---  Converted everything to lower case
+  - Converted everything to lower case
---  Removed stop words.
+  - Removed stop words.
---  Performed stemming using Porter Stemmer algorithm.
+  - Performed stemming using Porter Stemmer algorithm.
 - Encoded Cuisine column and veg/nonveg column using Label Encoder of sklearn.
 - Converted the ingredients column after feature selection into TFIDF Matrix.
 - Split the data into train and test data in 80:20 ratio.